-As noted under Principle 3, Key Consideration 1, and Principle 4, Key Consideration 5, validation of the risk management models is part of the continuous process of evaluation of B3's clearinghouses' risk management structures performed by the Central Counterparty (CCP) Risk Internal Technical Committee.
+As noted under Principle 3, Key Consideration 1, and Principle 4, Key Consideration 5, validation of the risk management models is part of the continuous process of evaluation of B3's clearinghouses' risk management structures performed by the Central Counterparty (CCP) Risk Internal Committee.
 In addition, the model is also submitted to:

-- BCB for approval; - The Risk Analysis Advisory Committee (market participants) for review, whose outcome is reported to Risk Management Department;

-- The Governance and Integrated Management Department for periodic reviews, whose results are reported to the Risk Management Department and BCB; - Internal and external audits, whose outcomes are reported to the Audit Committee of B3's Board of Directors.
+- BCB for approval; - The Risk Analysis Advisory Committee (market participants) for review, whose outcome is reported to Risk Management Department; - The Governance and Integrated Management Department for periodic reviews, independently from B3's clearinghouses, and whose results are reported to the Risk Management Department and BCB; and - Internal and external audits, whose outcomes are reported to the Audit Committee of B3's Board of Directors.
 PRINCIPLE 7 - LIQUIDITY RISK